albert-ntiri/salary_prediction_project/README.md

 1. Load the data
 2. Explore and clean the data
 3. Create features for the models
-4. Find the best combination of features and the machine learning algorithm that produced the best results based on a metric of mean squared error
+4. Find the best combination of features and the machine learning algorithm that produced the best results

 ## Files
 This project includes the following: